 - “Black and white” – is this a simple metaphor to describe transparency?
 Or is it about discrimination?
 The NLP you use needs to know the difference.

-- "Women have great opportunities here...not" – it’s obvious that it is a sarcastic comment, but could it be construed as being positive by poor text analysis?
+- "Women have great opportunities here...not" – it’s obviously a sarcastic comment, but could it be construed as being positive by poor text analysis?

 Natural Language Processing for your organisation